Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Fostering multistability at initialisation

-\paragraph{Denoising benchmark} As far as the denoising benchmark is concerned, \autoref{tab:warmup_bench2_nodouble} shows that warmed-up cells always perform better than classically initialised ones, on sequences of length $T = 200$.
+As far as the denoising benchmark is concerned, \autoref{tab:warmup_bench2_nodouble} shows that warmed-up cells always perform better than classically initialised ones, on sequences of length $T = 200$.
 However, it can be noted that the average loss is still quite significant after \num{50} epochs for the LSTM and MGU cells, in the case of a forgetting period of $N = 100$.
-As for the copy first input benchmark, the chrono-initialised cells seem to perform worse than the other cells, even when warmed-up.
-It suggests that the chrono initialisation interacts disadvantageously with the warmup procedure.
+As for the copy first input benchmark, the chrono-initialised cells perform worse when warmed-up which suggests once again that the chrono initialisation interacts disadvantageously with the warmup procedure.